HankB/BBQ-temp-publisher/README.md

 ## Errata

-The boot_count in `main.c` is not counting up.
+* The boot_count in `main.c` is not counting up.
 Perhaps I do not understand what it is for.
+* The Maverick ET732 is speced to read up to 572°F. With the circuit employed in this example the reading tops out at about 440°F.